ANALYSIS-Japan's debt time bomb to complicate BOJ exit path

 Markets see Ueda as somewhat hawkish on monetary policy, drawing on his remarks in recent years offering a critical view of Kuroda's radical stimulus programme.

-In an opinion piece that ran on the Nikkei in July last year, Ueda said the BOJ must consider an exit strategy from ultra-loose monetary policy, and review its extraordinary stimulus programme at some point.
+In an opinion piece in the Nikkei last July, Ueda said the BOJ must consider an exit strategy from ultra-loose monetary policy and review its extraordinary stimulus programme at some point.

 Japan's precarious debt situation has drawn warnings from the International Monetary Fund, which said last month that "interest rates could increase suddenly, and sovereign stress could emerge" from its rising debt-to-GDP ratio.